drm-slac/bsas-sc/README.md

 The **mergerApp** and **writerApp** are primary components which are started and restarted as necessary by the **managerApp**.
 When working on different host computers, as they typically are, the **mergerApp** and **writerApp** each have their own instance of the **managerApp** monitoring them.
 If the merger and writer are working on the same host computer, for testing scenarios for example, a single manager instance can monitor them both.jj

 ## Features

+The system can acquire data from several IOCs, gathered to one server then transmit that data to another computer to record the data is a specific format.

 ## Configuration